dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

-When a `ControlTemplate` is declared as a resource, it must have a key specified with the `x:Key` attribute so that it can be identified in the resource dictionary.
+When a <xref:Microsoft.Maui.Controls.ControlTemplate> is declared as a resource, it must have a key specified with the `x:Key` attribute so that it can be identified in the resource dictionary.
 In this example, the root element of the `CardViewControlTemplate` is a <xref:Microsoft.Maui.Controls.Frame> object.
 The <xref:Microsoft.Maui.Controls.Frame> object uses the `RelativeSource` markup extension to set its `BindingContext` to the runtime object instance to which the template will be applied, which is known as the *templated parent*.
 The <xref:Microsoft.Maui.Controls.Frame> object uses a combination of <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.Frame>, <xref:Microsoft.Maui.Controls.Image>, <xref:Microsoft.Maui.Controls.Label>, and <xref:Microsoft.Maui.Controls.BoxView> objects to define the visual structure of a `CardView` object.
 The binding expressions of these objects resolve against `CardView` properties, due to inheriting the `BindingContext` from the root <xref:Microsoft.Maui.Controls.Frame> element.
 For more information about the `RelativeSource` markup extension, see [Relative bindings](~/fundamentals/data-binding/relative-bindings.md).

 ## Consume a ControlTemplate

-A `ControlTemplate` can be applied to a <xref:Microsoft.Maui.Controls.ContentView> derived custom control by setting its `ControlTemplate` property to the control template object.
-Similarly, a `ControlTemplate` can be applied to a <xref:Microsoft.Maui.Controls.ContentPage> derived page by setting its `ControlTemplate` property to the control template object.
-At runtime, when a `ControlTemplate` is applied, all of the controls that are defined in the `ControlTemplate` are added to the visual tree of the templated custom control, or templated page.
+A <xref:Microsoft.Maui.Controls.ControlTemplate> can be applied to a <xref:Microsoft.Maui.Controls.ContentView> derived custom control by setting its <xref:Microsoft.Maui.Controls.ControlTemplate> property to the control template object.
+Similarly, a <xref:Microsoft.Maui.Controls.ControlTemplate> can be applied to a <xref:Microsoft.Maui.Controls.ContentPage> derived page by setting its <xref:Microsoft.Maui.Controls.ControlTemplate> property to the control template object.
+At runtime, when a <xref:Microsoft.Maui.Controls.ControlTemplate> is applied, all of the controls that are defined in the <xref:Microsoft.Maui.Controls.ControlTemplate> are added to the visual tree of the templated custom control, or templated page.

-The following example shows the `CardViewControlTemplate` being assigned to the `ControlTemplate` property of each `CardView` object:
+The following example shows the `CardViewControlTemplate` being assigned to the <xref:Microsoft.Maui.Controls.ControlTemplate> property of each `CardView` object:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"